 GNDI and NNDI are the disposable income aggregates of the nation.
 Let us now derive the disposable income of the private sector of the nation.
-As a first step, given national income, we deduct-national income accring to the government.
+As a first step, given national income, we deduct-national income accruing to the government.
 Then as a second step we make adjustments of non-factor incomes in various stages to ultimately arrive at personal disposable income.
 These steps are summed up in the following table.

-NDPfc
+$\mathsf{NDP}{\mathsf{fc}}$

+2010-0119

-Less : Income from property and entrepreneurship accruing to the government administrative departments
+Less ÷ Income from property and entrepreneurship accruing to the government administrative departments

 Less : Saving of non-departmental enterprises

 = NDPfc accruing to the private sector

 Add : Net factor income from abroad

 Add : National debt interest

 Add : Current transfers from the government administrative departments.

-Add : Net current transfers from the rest of the world.
+Add ÷ Net current transfers from the rest of the world.

-= Private Income
+76- = Private Income

 Less : Saving of private corporate sector

 (net of retained earnings of foreign companies)

-Less : Corporation tax
+Less Corporation tax

 = Personal Income

 Less : Direct taxes paid by households

-Less : Miscellaneous receipts of government administrative departments of the above 'national debt interest' is the interest paid by government on loans taken to meet its administrative expenditure, a consumption expenditure, a consumption expenditure.
-Since interest on loans taken to meet consumption expenditure is not a factor income it was not included in NDP{fc} .
-But since it is a disposable income it is added to NDP{fc} to arrive at disposable income of which private income is a part.
+Less : Miscellaneous receipts of government administrative departments

+24 - Personal dianocable income